JS-291/TP_Sampler_Jefferson_Storck/README.md

 - RestServer is the folder of the REST server.
 - It's a modified version of the server from seance 2.
 - The express node.js package must be installed "npm i --save express"
-- the cors node.jas package must be installed "npm i --save cors"
+- the cors node.js package must be installed "npm i --save cors"
 - To run use "npm run start".

 ## Main